zephirefaith/courage/it_s_her.md

 Others find in her
 A muse
 A lover
-A teacher
 And for the lone, lost traveler
 Fear
-And for the tired laborer
+And for the tired laborer?
 A tiny death, everyday
 She is a fair master,
 Commanding the miscreants